keithbsmiley-other/emilysite/_posts/2021-4-14-spine-mobility-and-the-autonomic-nervous-system.md

 I’m still pretty stuck on the concept of using the parasympathetic nervous system to control the sympathetic nervous system.
 If those words make no sense to you [read this](https://www.emilywyattsmiley.com/breathing) then continue down this rabbit hole with me.

-Don’t want to [read this](https://www.emilywyattsmiley.com/breathing#fn:11)?
+Don’t want to [read this](https://www.emilywyattsmiley.com/breathing)?
 Fine.
 Be that way.

 ### A Quick Recap:

 The Sympathetic Nervous System (SNS) controls our fight or flight response as well as meets other energy demands.

 The Parasympathetic Nervous System (PNS) is a counter to the sympathetic nervous system.
-When the (SNS) is no longer needed, the parasympathetic nervous system helps bring other key systems of the body return to their resting/normal state.[^5]
+When the SNS is no longer needed, the PNS helps bring other key systems of the body return to their resting/normal state.[^5]

 ## Body Homeostasis